onsigntv/apps/docs/README.md

 1. All files are accessed through the `media` variable.
 The name of the file is transformed from what you uploaded into a valid variable name.
 That means all text is lowercased, the extension is removed and all punctuation becomes underscores.
 2. You can alternatively access files through their original name using the bracket syntax: `[]`.
 In our example both `media.background_image` and `media['Background_Image.png']` refer to the same file.
 3. Files contain an `url` property, that will contain the *URL* to that file.
-This should the only way to reference a media inside your widget and no manipulation of this value is allowed.
-Please mind that failing to use this variable will cause your widget to be incorrectly rendered when sent to a user's player.
+This should the only way to reference a media inside your app and no manipulation of this value is allowed.
+Please mind that failing to use this variable will cause your app to be incorrectly rendered when sent to a user's player.
 4. Image files will also contain two extra attributes: `width` and `height`, containing the respective width and height of the image, in pixels.
 You are allowed to do all sorts of mathematical manipulations with those values, useful when doing CSS adjustments.